PlanktoScope/device-pkgs/reference.md

 ### `host` section

-This optional section describes any relevant resources already ambiently provided by the Docker host.
+This optional section of the `pallet-package.yml` file describes any relevant resources already ambiently provided by the Docker host.
 Such resources will exist whether or not the package is deployed; specifying resources in this section provides necessary information for checking [package resource constraints](#package-resource-constraints).
 Here is an example of a `host` section:

 ```yaml
 host: